New leader may not mean new climate policies, despite Australian solar success

 Although Enphase's Dunn is confident that high electricity prices, economies of scale and technological advances will support his business model, he would like to see some support from Turnbull and the federal government.

-The country's two biggest carbon polluters, AGL Energy Ltd and Origin Energy Ltd, have shown signs they are aware of the trend, which puts at risk some of their A$22 billion ($15.6 billion) a year combined sales.
+The country's two biggest carbon polluters, AGL Energy Ltd (AGL.AX) and Origin Energy Ltd (ORG.AX), have shown signs they are aware of the trend, which puts at risk some of their A$22 billion ($15.6 billion) a year combined sales.

 Both have begun selling solar batteries, but, according to advocacy group Market Matters, only 9 percent of AGL's energy production is renewable, while Origin Energy is zero percent.